Ronnie Knight: Zomparelli killing

 After hitman George Bradshaw confessed to his involvement, and alleged Knight had paid him £1,000 for the task, Knight was arrested for the murder of Zomparelli and tried at the Old Bailey in 1980; Knight was acquitted.

 In his 1998 book, Memoirs and Confessions, Knight said he had hired a hitman, Nicky Gerard, to carry out the killing.
-(Gerard, who himself was later murdered, was acquitted at the same trial as Knight) in payback for the murder of his brother.
+Gerard, who himself was later murdered, was acquitted at the same trial as Knight.
+The killing was in revenge for the murder of Knight's brother.
 Under the double jeopardy rules in force at the time, it meant he could not be tried a second time.

 In 2002, Knight again denied responsibility.

 Connection to 1983 Security Express robbery

 Knight spent a decade on the run living in southern Spain's Costa del Sol, after fleeing on the night his brother was arrested in 1984 for a robbery at a Security Express depot the previous year.
 John Knight was later imprisoned for 22 years in June 1985 for co-arranging the robbery.
-Their other surviving brother James was among the other gang members along with Freddie Foreman and Cliford Saxe and received eight years for handling stolen money.
+Their other surviving brother James was among the other gang members along with Freddie Foreman, John Mason, Ronnie Everett and Cliford Saxe and received eight years for handling stolen money.

 While evading extradition in Spain, Knight ran an Indian restaurant named Mumtaz and an eponymous nightclub, RKnights, the scene of violent crimes including a physical attack upon Knight, but by the mid-1990s, he was in financial difficulties.

-After returning to Britain in May 1994, Knight, aged 60, was jailed for seven years in January 1995 for handling £314,813 in stolen money from the £6m armed robbery at a Security Express depot in Shoreditch, East London in 1983.
+After returning to Britain in May 1994, Knight, aged 60, was jailed for seven years in January 1995 for handling £314,813 in stolen money from the £6 million armed robbery at a Security Express depot in Shoreditch, East London in 1983.
 Knight said he was not involved in the robbery, and the prosecution counsel Michael Worsley QC agreed the charge should remain on file, but Knight did plead guilty to handling the stolen bank notes.
-Judge Gerald Gordon said when sentencing Knight: "Clearly, I do not know what precise role you played.
-But professional robbers such as those involved are not going to hand over the sort of sums you got unless the person to whom they give it is very deeply involved himself".
+Judge Gerald Gordon said when sentencing Knight: "Clearly, I do not know what precise role you played, but professional robbers such as those involved are not going to hand over the sort of sums you got unless the person to whom they give it is very deeply involved himself".

 In November 1998, Knight was released on parole after serving three years.